Security-Onion-Solutions/securityonion-docs/assistant.rst

 SOAI
 ~~~~

-Unless instructed by support to change something, this adapter should not require any configuration.
-The API Url should be set to https://onionai.securityonion.net/.
+This adapter should not require any configuration, aside from the API Url, which will be different for Security Onion Pro customers located in different regions.
+If your license is setup to use an alternate cloud region this information will be included with the Security Onion license key.
+If it is not specified then use the default API url.

 Any additionally supplied fields are ignored.
 Generally at most one instance of this adapter should be configured at a time.